The Order is a 2019 horror/drama Netflix original series featuring western esoteric traditions and myths, most notably werewolves.

 - Ninja Pirate Zombie Robot: Werewolves can learn and use the Order's magic.
 Jack hadn't progressed far enough into the Order to learn anything before becoming a werewolf, but Alyssa still teaches him some spells and they work just fine for him.
 Lilith also retains her magical abilities, once she gets her memories of her time in the Order back.
 Alyssa also notes that Jack's spells are more powerful than hers, and hypothesizes his werewolf nature empowers his magic.

-- Our Werewolves Are Different: The werewolves don't transmit their abilities through bites.
+- Our Werewolves Are Different: The werewolves don't transmit their abilities through bites, nor are they born lycanthropes.
 The ones we've seen consider themselves a knightly order whose purpose is to hunt down those who use magic to hurt people.
 The become werewolves through bonding with the hide of a werewolf.
 There are five and a sixth is revealed late in the first season: Tundra, Greybeard, Timber, Midnight, Silverback, and Alpha, presumably the "true" leader, and the hides are attracted to "champions" who share their personality traits.
 If a werewolf is killed, the pelt returns to a special box, where it waits for a new champion to bond with.

-- Running Gag: The snarky chalk sign outside The Blade And Chalice, the campus bar and restaurant.Today's Specical
+- Running Gag: The snarky chalk sign outside The Blade And Chalice, the campus bar and restaurant.Today's Special

 Buy Two Drinks